uwe-app/website/site/docs/tutorials/using-javascript-transpiler.md

 This tutorial walks through an example integration with the [esbuild][] transpiler however this technique can be used to run any frontend tool.
 You should have already [[docs/installation/quick-install|installed the platform tools]].

-If you want to dive straight in to the source code see the [build tools][] repository for various working examples using the technique described here.
+If you want to dive straight in to the source code see the [build tools][] cookbook for various working examples using the technique described here.

 {{#> note label="Learn how to"}}
 {{toc from="h2" tag="ul"}}